karen-wang/goodreads-by-gender/README.md

 It turns out that determining the gender of a name can get pretty nuanced.
 (This makes sense, since gender is just a social construct, eh?)

-For example, some names can be different genders depending on the language of origin.
+For example, some names can be different genders depending on their language of origin.
 For example, Karen is typically female in English, but male in Armenian.
-There are also names which are gender-neutral in English, such as Taylor, Hunter, or...Kale (I guess).
+There are also names that are gender-neutral in English, such as Taylor, Hunter, or...Kale (I guess).

 To resolve the gender-ambiguity of names, I used the crude heuristic where a name is the gender that it is assigned to at least 95% of the time.
 So, if there are 10,000 Karens and at least 9,500 of them are female, then Karen is female.
 On the other hand, if a name doesn’t have this 95/5 split, then I labelled it gender-neutral.

-Also, as I mentioned previously, some authors still publish under pseudonyms.
-Then there’s no way to tell using just the dataset what the actual gender of the author is.
-Fortunately, this isn’t a problem - if we assume that people are giving ratings based on perceived gender of the author, then it doesn’t matter what the author’s true gender is.
+As I mentioned previously, some authors still publish under pseudonyms.
+In that case, there’s no way to tell using just the dataset what the actual gender of the author is.
+Fortunately, this isn’t a problem - if we assume that people are rate books based on their perceived gender of the author, then it doesn’t matter what the author’s true gender is.

-Finally, if an author’s name isn’t represented in the baby names list (ex.
+Finally, if a name isn’t represented in the baby names list (ex.
 Kazuo Ishiguro), or if it only consists of initials (ex.
 J.K.
 Rowling), then I labelled it gender-neutral (because I’m lazy).

 Some more assumptions:
 Some books have multiple authors, but only one rating.
 I added a unique data point for each author.
 So if a book has Author A (female) and Author B (male) and has a rating of 4.0, then I added the following two data points: